stefanpejcic/dev.openpanel.com/docs/services.md

 OpenPanel installation **does not** setup [ModSecurity](https://github.com/owasp-modsecurity/ModSecurity).
 Installation of ModSecurity is optional.

+## Certbot

+OpenPanel employs [Certbot](https://certbot.eff.org/), a free, open-source software tool, for generating, renewing, and configuring Let's Encrypt SSL certificates for all domains added by users.
+This integration facilitates the secure encryption of web traffic by providing and managing SSL/TLS certificates for websites hosted on the panel, ensuring that all communications between the server and its visitors are securely encrypted.

 ## UFW
 [UncomplicatedFirewall (UFW)](https://wiki.ubuntu.com/UncomplicatedFirewall) is utilized by OpenPanel to manage access to users' services and websites.
 OpenPanel configures UFW to open only the necessary ports for each user.